tuk76325/CollectiveDataSciencePractice/README.md

 # CollectiveDataSciencePractice
 This repository contains weekly practice modules used to effectively practice common data science principles.
-Languages include python and SQL.
+Languages include Python and SQL.